 Amazingly enough, in the months since this drastic purge, I have honestly never been happier with my wardrobe.
 Not only do I not miss the clothes I got rid of, I actually feel like I have more to choose from than I did before.
 Now when I walk into my closet I actually like everything I see.
 Getting dressed is a breeze, and keeping things neat and organized is much easier too.
 With only 40 hangers to work with, I am forced to keep things to a minimum, and anything new that comes in has to be something I truly love or it doesn’t make the cut.

 - Purge ruthlessly.
 Keep only those pieces that you absolutely love and that you currently wear on a regular basis.
-If something doesn’t fit, has holes or stains, is out of season, or you just really don’t like it anymore, it needs to come out.
+If something doesn’t fit, has holes or stains, is out of season, or you just really don’t like it anymore, it needs to go.

 - Determine each item’s fate.
 Just because it comes out right now doesn’t mean you have to throw it out or send it to Goodwill.
 If you’re anything like me, you probably have clothes in a variety of sizes, some of which you may still really like and hope to fit into again.
 Store a bin of “skinny clothes” to pull out if and when you lose the weight.
+If you live in a state with different seasons, go through the same steps for the clothes for each season—what doesn’t work, goes.
 Likewise, torn or stained items might just need a little TLC to get them good as new, and other items, such as jeans or t-shirts, are great pieces to add to your craft supply closet.

 - Invest in great hangers.
 It is such a simple thing, but I found that buying a limited quantity of really nice hangers was the best motivation to finally weed out everything I didn’t love.
 It really wasn’t a huge investment but psychologically it made all the difference.
 And frankly, even inexpensive clothes seem luxurious when hanging on nice hangers.
 I bought my set at Target, but a similar set of 50 hangers is less than $30 (with free shipping) at Amazon.com.